faraggi/articles/truffle-eea-private-transactions.md

 [truffle/packages/truffle-interface-adapter/lib](https://github.com/trufflesuite/truffle/tree/develop/packages/truffle-interface-adapter/lib)

 In short, when truffle receives a transaction, it should determine if its a `privateFor` transaction.
 If so, it would delegate the rest of the business logic to the EEA library.
 If not, it should just continue processing the transaction with the original web3 methods.

+Also, it would be very useful to make sure this plays nicely with the getTransactionReceipt methods later in the chain of events.

 ## What to do Exactly?